-What is product development lifecycle and why is it integral for every startup and entrepreneur to master this aspect in order to achieve resounding success?
+What is the product development lifecycle and why is it integral for every startup and entrepreneur to master this aspect to achieve resounding success?
 The truth is every business needs to make new products and services available to the market and the consumer.
 In today’s world, everything has a finite shelf life, be it brand names, products, services, and so on.
-That’s just the way it has been because there will always be something better on the horizon which can make people excited about the new and out with the old.
+That’s just the way it has been because there will always be something better on the horizon that can make people excited about the new and out with the old.

 People still can’t put a finger on why is it that a product or service goes out of style and out of the public imagination.
 Is it the features?
 Is it the general feeling of owning something ‘old’ and ‘outdated’?
 But the corporate world knows one thing: phasing out products and services is inevitable in a business.
 That means a firm has to constantly innovate and come up with something new as soon as their product goes on sale.
 The market is a relentless beast and your competitors are also working tirelessly to the bone for developing the next big thing.

 As a startup, knowing the way of churning out new products and concepts and rolling out the right marketing plan for the right target demographic is of paramount importance.